WMD-group/PyTASER/README.md

 # Visualisation

-The preferred method is to generate a Jupyter Notebook, as shown in the [examples](https://github.com/WMD-group/PyTASER/blob/main/examples) folder.
+One method is to generate a Jupyter Notebook, as shown in the [examples](https://github.com/WMD-group/PyTASER/blob/main/examples) folder.
 Alternatively, you can set up a file in Python to run it in the command line of the terminal:
 ```
 python3 <filename.py>